dell/omnia/docs/source/Overview/newfeatures.rst

 * Omnia now executes exclusively within a virtual environment created by the ``prereq.sh`` script.

 * Added support for NVIDIA container toolkit for NVIDIA accelerators in a Kubernetes cluster.

-* XE9680 with NVIDIA H200 (Leander) accelerators is now supported as a control plane or a cluster node.